As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 Humaira had a vastly different experience.
 Raised in a conservative rural area, she never received an education.
 When the Taliban arrived, she was in her mid-20s.
 One day, a member of the Taliban religious police spotted her in the local market by herself.
 “He whipped me for coming without a male relative,” recalled Humaira, now 52, who wore traditional clothes and a white headscarf, her face covered with a surgical mask.

-Then, her husband was arrested by Taliban fighters for reasons that he doesn’t know until this day.
+Then, her husband was arrested by Taliban fighters for reasons that he doesn’t know to this day.
 “They beat me nearly to death,” he recalled.

 The family fled to neighboring Pakistan, where they remained until the Taliban was ousted from power.
 When they returned to Kabul, Humaira took part in a U.N.
 Women project where she trained to become a tailor.
 Her husband, his arm lame from the beatings by the Taliban, could not work.
 Humaira became the family’s only provider.